CQTS/introduction-to-cubical/lectures/1--Type-Theory/1-1--Types-and-Functions.lagda.md

 three : ℕ      --- This line declares that `three` is a natural number. three = 3      --- This line defines `three` to be the actual number 3
 ```

-In this case, there is only one equation, but we will soon see
+In this case there is only one equation defining the element, but we
-examples with more than one.
+will soon see examples with more than one.

 ## Functions